13.3 acres, Corner of Zig Zag and Cooper Road. (directions) Paved trail is .39 mi or 2033 feet

 - Paved trail is .39 mi or 2033 feet

 Swaim Park is where the fall Harvest Moon festival and the July lunchtime series, LafnLunch, make for fun times year round.
-The Harvest Moon festival is offered the first Saturday of October and brings out 3000 people to enjoy hayrides, cider, pumpkin painting and live music.
+The Harvest Moon festival is offered the second Saturday of October and brings out 3000 people to enjoy hayrides, cider, pumpkin painting and live music.
 The LafnLunch series on Wednesdays at noon in July is coined, “Entertainment You’re a Part of!” since this variety themed series gets the audience on their feet learning new tricks and participating with the entertainers.

 Take a walk and enjoy this beautiful historic park!